 In the event you exercise your voting rights in advance and then attend the virtual-only General Meeting of Shareholders meeting on the scheduled day, but we are unable to confirm that you exercised your voting rights on that day, your prior exercise of voting rights shall be deemed valid.
-In the event you do not exercise your voting rights in advance, and then attend the virtual-only General Meeting of Shareholders meeting on the scheduled day, but we are unable to confirm that you exercised your voting rights in advance, and then attend the virtual-only General Meeting of Shareholders meeting on the scheduled day, but we are unable to confirm that you exercised your voting rights on that day, it will be treated as an abstention.
+In the event you do not exercise your voting rights in advance, and then attend the virtual-only General Meeting of Shareholders meeting on the scheduled day, but we are unable to confirm that you exercised your voting rights on that day, it will be treated as an abstention.
+For shareholders who exercise their voting rights in advance, it is not necessary to exercise their voting rights on the day of the meeting unless there is a change in the exercise contents.

 (3) In the event that the proceedings of the General Meeting of Shareholders are significantly hindered due to a network failure or similar problem, the Chairman of the General Meeting of Shareholders may decide to postpone or continue the General Meeting of Shareholders.
 A resolution to that effect will be made at the beginning of the General Meeting of Shareholders.
-If, pursuant to the resolution, the Chairman of the General Meeting of Shareholders decides to postpone or continue the General Meeting of Shareholders.
-We will promptly notify you of that decision and the date and time of the postponed or resumed meeting on the Company's website (https://colopl.co.jp/en/ir/stock/shareholders/).
+If, pursuant to the resolution, the Chairman of the General Meeting of Shareholders decides to postpone or continue the General Meeting of Shareholders, we will promptly notify you of that decision and the date and time of the postponed or resumed meeting on the Company's website (https://colopl.co.jp/en/ir/stock/shareholders/).